developer-onizuka/istioAuth0/README.md

 without Auth (no label of require-auth0)
 ---
 1) No Bearer token in Browser.
-2) Client requests to Server.
-Not necessary to access Auth0 before it.
+2) Client requests to Istio IngressG/W. Not necessary to access Auth0 before it.
 3) Istio IngressG/W responds to the request Client, because Istio IngressG/W does not need to be controlled by auth0.

 ```